bjones1/CodeChat/README.rst

 ..
 Note that hyperlinks don't use the typical :doc: syntax here, because:

    1. This same file will be processed by reST-only tools on the Bitbucket and PyPI pages, so :doc: will produce errors.

    2. Pointing to the doc homepage causes Bitbucket and PyPI links to automatically refer users to the full documentation set, rather than the single file (this one) hosted automatically there.

 Background
 ==========
  Put simply, literate programming (LP) is the realization that a program is a document written to and for fellow programmers, not simply a list of instructions for a computer.
-LP tools simply produce a nicely-formatted document which contains the code intermixed with explanatory prose. `Knuth <http://www-cs-faculty.stanford.edu/~uno/lp.html>`_ coined the term and developed `CWEB <http://www.literateprogramming.com/cweb.pdf>`_, an LP tool.
+LP tools therefore produce a nicely-formatted document which contains the code intermixed with explanatory prose. `Donald Knuth <http://en.wikipedia.org/wiki/Donald_Knuth>`_ introducted literate programming using his WEB tool in his seminal `paper <http://www.literateprogramming.com/knuthweb.pdf>`_.
+Per Figure 1 of this paper_, the WEB system takes a ``.w`` document as input then produces either a "tangled" source file for compilation or a "woven" document as a ``.tex`` file.
+The document is beautiful; the WEB source is difficult to digest (see Figure 2a-c); the source code is completely unreadable (see Figure 3).
+While a plethora of `tools <http://en.wikipedia.org/wiki/Literate_programming#Tools>`_ developed over the years attempt to address these problems, only one `LP-inspired <http://rant.gulbrandsen.priv.no/udoc/history>`_ variant has gained widespread acceptance: documentation generators, such as `Doxygen <http://www.doxygen.org>`_ and `JavaDoc <http://www.oracle.com/technetwork/java/javase/documentation/index-jsp-135444.html>`_, which extract documentation directly from source code, rather than extracting source code from the documentation, as WEB and most LP tools do.
+CodeChat addresses these LP weaknesses by producing a doucment directly from the code; employing human-readable markup (reStructuredText); and by supporting a GUI to make editing an LP document-program faster and easier.

 Tutorial
 ========
 The `tutorial <https://pythonhosted.org/CodeChat/tutorial.html>`_ guides new users into exploring CodeChat's literate programming abilities.
 Start here!
 Or, peruse the examples below to see the ways in which CodeChat transforms plain source code into beautiful documents.

+.. _tutorial-examples:

 Examples
 ========